Eric Hardmeyer

-Eric Hardmeyer (born 1959) is the former president and CEO of the Bank of North Dakota.
+Eric Hardmeyer (born July 11, 1959 - February 24, 2024) was the former president and CEO of the Bank of North Dakota.

-Hardmeyer is a Mott, North Dakota, native, and a graduate of the University of North Dakota, and the University of Mary.
+Hardmeyer was a Mott, North Dakota, native, and a graduate of the University of North Dakota, and the University of Mary.
 He joined the Bank of North Dakota in 1985 as a loan officer.
 In 2001, he was named president and CEO.
 In April 2021, he announced his retirement from his position.

+Hardmeyer died of cancer on February 24, 2024 at his home in Bismarck, North Dakota.
+He is survived by his wife and four children.